 You can, however, we have found dogs from the same household seek each other out and owners struggle to get their attention resulting in poor outcomes.
 We strongly recommend you book the dogs into separate classes.

 How do I book my Dog into class?

-  We currently hold training at four venues across Perth.
-Please call to book in
+We currently hold training at numerous venues across Perth.
+Please call to book in for classes:

-  for classes:

 Or complete the online enquiry form above.

 What do I need to bring to classes?

 - Mat for the dog

 - Chair for each member of the family